Kylie Jenner’s Best Friend Reveals How She’s Changed Since Baby Stormi’s Birth

 “I think just people grow and evolve every day and when you become a parent you have to keep learning and it’s an experience and I have just seen her blossom and mature, so it’s nice.
 It’s insane, because one: we are 20, almost 21-years-old, and to be even ranked on the list when they could have picked anyone for the cover is amazing, I couldn’t be more proud,” Woods told the outlet during her time at Beautycon 2018 over the weekend.

-In addition, Jordyn Woods opened up about her friendship with Kylie Jenner, when asked if it has changed since the Keeping Up with the Kardashians star became a mother.
+In addition, Jordyn Woods opened up about her friendship with Kylie Jenner, when asked if it has changed since the Keeping Up With the Kardashians star became a mother.
 “It’s just how any relationship would be, you just have experiences together,” Woods stated.

 As previously reported by the Inquisitr, Kylie Jenner’s reality TV spin-off show, Life of Kylie, is reportedly set to be renewed for a second season.
 Jenner, who often shared screen time with Jordyn Woods on the show, will likely share more of her life after becoming a mother, as well as how she handles being a parent and running her cosmetics empire.